-What is a Phantom Stock?
+What Is A Phantom Stock?

-Phantom stock is incentive compensation or an employee benefit where the employee receives the benefit of owning a stock without the company giving them the stock in reality.
-It is an amount that the employer promises to pay to its employees in the near future.
+Phantom stock is incentive compensation or an employee benefit where the employee receives the benefit of owning a stock without the company giving them the stock.
+It is an amount that the employer promises to pay its employees shortly.

-- Companies use it as a motivational tool for retaining its employee or its top-level executive by promising a cash benefit to the employee at some point in the future, where it is subject to a substantial risk of forfeiture in the meantime.
+The near future can be treated as a certain number of years or retirement of an employee, an employee attaining a certain age, or changing the company's ownership.
+These stocks are similar to actual stock, where their value rises and falls as compared to that of actual stock of the companies; Companies use phantom stock plan as a motivational tool for retaining its employee or their top-level executive by promising a cash benefit to the employee at some point in the future, where it is subject to a substantial risk of forfeiture.

-Types of Phantom Stocks Plan
+Types Of Phantom Stocks Plan

 #1 – Appreciation Plans